AckerApple/ack-reload/README.md

 Once reload-server and reload-client are connected, the client side code opens a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) to the server and waits for the WebSocket to close, once it closes, ack-reload waits for the server to come back up (waiting for a socket on open event), once the socket opens we reload the page.

-### Upgrading from reload to ack-reload
-The following major changes have taken place

-> Breaking Change: v2 includes use of native Promise.
-NodeJs .12+ is required
+## Benefits of ack-reload over original reload package
+ack-reload is a fork of the npm package [reload](https://www.npmjs.com/package/reload)

+- Html5Mode
+  - ack-reload has the option to make all requests root bound
+  - Original reload package does not play well with html5 routing apps
+- onReload option
+  - Everytime a websocket reload is issued a callback function can be called
+- True unit tests
+  - ack-reload actually has real unit tests provided by mocha
-- EADDRINUSE prompt
+- Port already in use prompt aka EADDRINUSE prompt
   - Added EADDRINUSE catcher that starts a cli-prompt when desired port is in use.
 Another port can be supplied to start server on another open port.
-- Multiple connections supported
-  - Now multiple browsers and multiple web socket connections can be maintained
+- Native Promises
+  - When starting an ack-reload server via the API, a native promise is returned AFTER all services have been started
 - Watching Files
   - Watching files is more intuitive and actually available outside of just the CLI
+  - The original reload package does not auto watch files
 - Better Logging
   - Better verbose logging where an outside library can mandate how logging occurs
 - Weight loss
+  - ack-reload does NOT depend on Express
   - Removed a great amount of weight in dependencies.
-Package is far simpler to use and weighs far less
+Package is far simpler to use and weighs
-  - Express no longer a dependency
 - More ways to implement
   - Connect to any server, not just an express server.
-The non-cli reload.js is far more functional and easier to integrate into other projects.
+  - The non-cli reload.js is far more functional and easier to integrate into other projects.
+  - UPDATE 7/12/17 : reload v2 now support sever mode
 - Better Client Script Inclusion
   - ack-reload package auto appends client script to all html requests
+- Multiple connections supported
+  - Now multiple browsers and multiple web socket connections can be maintained
+  - reload v2 now appears to include this (7/12/2017)

 Express app for ack-reload
 ```javascript